Vincenzo Azzolini: Treasury Ministry

 In 1904, still not yet 40, Francesco Saverio Nitti switched out of the universities sector into politics, standing successfully for election as a Radical Party member of parliament in the 1904 general election.
 It may have been at the suggestion of his mentor that at around the same time Vincenzo Azzolini applied for a management-level post in government service.
 Admission was by means of a competitive exam.
 Azzolini scored the highest set of marks that year and, early in 1905, accepted a job in the Treasury Ministry.
 His intellectual abilities, energy and discipline were quickly spotted by more senior colleagues, and his promotion through the ranks was rapid.
-Whether through design or by sheer good fortune, he also came to the attention of some of the top politicians of the time.
-On 1906 Luigi Luzzatti, till recently Italy's long-serving Treasury Minister, invited Azzolini to participate in preparatory work on Prime Minister Giovanni Giolitti for the conversion of government debt.
+Whether through design or by sheer good fortune, he also came to the attention of some of the top politicians of the time. n 1906 Luigi Luzzatti, till recently Italy's long-serving Treasury Minister, invited Azzolini to participate in preparatory work on Prime Minister Giovanni Giolitti for the conversion of government debt.
 The work brought him to the attention of Bonaldo Stringher, the director (chief) of the Bank of Italy, a major bank (but at that stage without the essential features that twenty-first century readers would expect to find in a central bank).
 Most of the securitized government debt to be converted was held abroad, two thirds of it by the Rothschild Bank in Paris.
 Azzolini was therefore sent to base himself in Paris where he served as the Italian government treasury representative for around nine years, till 1914.